eCubed/DevNotes/2018-10-24-01-material-and-flex-layout-data-items.md

 Perhaps one glaring visual from this layout so far is that there is no vertical spacing between the rows.
 There are two reasons for that.
 One important thing about
 Flex Layout, and thus, CSS FlexBox, is that parent containers are NOT grids.
 We can only specify that children will be laid out in a row or a column.
 We only get the illusion of columns when we specify wrapping and we require all elements to have the same width.
-The `fxLayoutAlign="space-between"` will only apply to a row layout or a column layout if we know exactly how tall in pixel the parent container is.
-This is one of those scenarios where the powers of Material and Flex Layout end do not address.
+The `fxLayoutAlign="space-between"` will only apply to a row layout or a column layout if we know exactly how tall in pixels the parent container is.
+This is one of those scenarios where the powers of Material and Flex Layout do not address.
 This is where we can apply CSS ourselves to each child item to have a margin-bottom value.
 We will leave this as an exercise.

 Another common thing to do with the parent container is to make it obvious visually that there actually is a physical container that contains the children.
 This means